coderefinery/pre-workshop-survey/README.md

 This work is licensed under CC 4.0 BY, see the [LICENSE](LICENSE) file.

-When using the data from the CodeRefinery post-workshop survey, please state following attribution:
+When using the data from the CodeRefinery pre-workshop survey, please state following attribution:
-"Post-workshop survey" by [CodeRefinery](https://coderefinery.org), licensed under CC BY 4.0.
+"Pre-workshop survey" by [CodeRefinery](https://coderefinery.org), licensed under CC BY 4.0.

 ## Survey results